 ” For me, painting is a projection of the spirit and my inner visual language.

 My objective is to create compositions that reflect this concept through the evolution of

 abstract form and color.
 Although this is a seemingly spontaneous process, it is never free from the the underlying elements of design.

 This is an ever changing process and a constant challenge as I am always desirous of achieving a higher level of excellence.

 Thus painting is my passion and the ultimate form of my voice."

 Ms. Orme also studied at the New York Botanical Garden where she earned a certificate in Landscape Design and started her own design firm.
 She has designed numerous gardens for private residences in the northeast.
 She refers to garden design as “designing and painting with plants – another medium for the painter.”
 Her garden illustrations have appeared in House Beautiful magazine.
 Her own garden was featured in Connecticut Cottages & Gardens magazine in June of 2007 and in the book Private Gardens of Connecticut, Jane Garmey ~ Photographs by John M. Hall, 2010.

-For many years she studied with Phyllis Rutigliano at Silvermine Guild Arts Center in New Canaan, CT, and recently with Alyse Rosner at Silvermine and Anna Patalano at Greenwich Art Society.
+For several years she studied with Phyllis Rutigliano at Silvermine Guild Arts Center in New Canaan, CT, and more recently with Alyse Rosner at Silvermine and Anna Patalano at Greenwich Art Society.